ptagseth/kanoa-software/docs/products/operations-scheduling/operations-management.md

 title: Operations Management
 sidebar_position: 2
 ---
-Operatiopns Schedule will allow the user to set the Production events for an Operations schedule enabled asset.
-The Operations Schedule will change the modes for the Production Operations without overwriting PLC states.
+The Operations Schedule will allow the user to schedule the Production states for an Operations schedule enabled asset.
+The Operations Schedule will change the states for the Production Operations without overwriting states set by a PLC tag.

 ![Mode Editor](/img/OperationsOverview.png)